mary-jiang/FBUOriginalApp/README.md

 * User can see who other users are following and who follow other users
 * Users can link last.fm to see more detailed listening activity based on time periods
 * Users can have a to listen to list
-* User can add to to listen to list by identifying
+* User can add to to listen to list by identifying music from a microphone recording (sort of like Shazam)

 ### 2. Screen Archetypes